hurlybird/Duck/README.md

 Duck classes can also define properties to provide an abstract mechanism to access instance data.
-The runtime handles most property get/set behaviour automatically (including translating between object and base types), but it's also possible to use custom getter/setter methods.
+The runtime handles most property get/set behaviour automatically (including translating between object and base types), but it's also possible to use custom getter/setter/observer methods.

+### Reference Counting

+All Duck objects are reference counted with the usual retain, release and autorelease facilities.

+DKWeakRef stores a weak reference to an object.
+The DKResolveWeak() function resolves a weak reference into a strong reference, or returns NULL if the target object has been deallocated.

 ### Built-In Container Classes